AnnaWilliford/SWC_Fall2019_test/Lesson1_UnixShell.md

 $ grep 'Uruguay' Uruguay.txt | cut -f4 | sort -n |tail -n1 > Uruguay_LE_max2.txt
 ```
 #### **Challenge 4**
-Use pipes to find the year with the highest life expectancy in `Sweden.txt` Record the year to `Sweden_YearWithMaxLE.txt`
+Use pipes to find the year with the highest life expectancy in `Sweden.txt`.
+Record the output to `Sweden_YearWithMaxLE.txt`.
-First, copy `Sweden.txt` to `Lesson1_UnixShell`:
+First, copy `Sweden.txt` to Lesson1_UnixShell:
 `cp Data/ByCountry/Sweden.txt .`

 Hints: First, describe the steps you need to get the answer in natural language (English or any other).
 Then think how to implement them using the commands you just learned.
 To select multiple columns, use `cut -fcol1,col2` For example, to select columns 2 and 3, use `cut -f2,3`.
 To sort by column 2, use `sort -k2`

 **Solution**